-Others positions related to the life on board a Yach
+Others positions related to the life on board a Yacht

 Yacht Project Manager

-A yacht personal coach is someone who is hired by an individual to help them achieve their health and fitness goals while on board a yacht.
-This person will meet with the person hiring them on a regular basis to help them stay on track with their fitness goals while on board the yacht.
+A yacht personal coach is someone who is hired by an individual to help them achieve their health and fitness goals whilst on board a yacht.
+This person will meet with the guest hiring them on a regular basis to help them stay on track with their fitness goals while on board the yacht.

-A massage staff is responsible for offering massages to guests on board a yacht.
-This can be done in the guest’s stateroom or in a common area, such as the salon or library.
-A massage staff will meet with the guest prior to the massage to determine what their needs are and what type of massage they would like.
+A massage therapist is responsible for offering massages to guests on board a yacht.
+This can be done in the client's stateroom or in a common area, such as the salon or library.
+A massage therapist will meet with the client prior to the massage to determine their requirements are and what type of massage they would like.

 Hopefully, this page has given you a better idea of what each non-yacht crew position entails.
 If you’ve ever dreamed of life on the high seas, there are many different ways to get involved in the yacht industry.
 From the people who build and design the yachts to the people who manage the administrative and financial aspects of running a yacht and life on board the ship, there are many opportunities to get involved in yacht life.

-Morgan & Mallet International is a recruitment agency specialized in the placement of yacht crews: navigation personnel (captain/officers/mates), engineering, cruising (hostess/steward/), galley and related positions.
+Morgan & Mallet Yacht Crew is a recruitment agency specialised in the placement of yacht crews: navigation personnel (captain/officers/mates), engineering, cruising (hostess/steward), galley and related positions.